Error-driven Input Modulation: Solving the Credit Assignment Problem without a Backward Pass: Error-driven input modulation

 \subsection{Overview of the proposed learning rule}

-Here we introduce a local plasticity rule to train ANNs with supervised learning.
+Here we introduce a local plasticity rule to train ANNs via supervised learning.
 The training rules described so far rely on a forward pass, followed by a backward pass during which the error (BP, FA, DFA, GEVB) or the target (DRTP) travels from the output layer to each hidden unit through paths specific to each learning rule.
 The backward computation leads to at least two biologically implausible aspects.
-First, the weight updates rely on non-local information: the error coming directly from the output layer (all schemes) as well as downstream feedback connections (BP, FA).
+First, the weight updates rely on non-local information: the error coming directly from the output layer (all schemes), as well as downstream feedback connections (BP, FA).
 Second, during the backward pass the network activity is frozen.
-We circumvent both these problems by proposing a training scheme that does not involve a backward pass, but rather performs two successive forward passes per input sample.
+We circumvent both problems by proposing a training scheme that does not involve a backward pass, but rather performs two successive forward passes per input sample.
 The first pass is similar to any conventional training scheme.
 In the second forward pass, the error computed during the first pass is used to modify the input.
 The modulated input travels through the network, eliciting activities slightly different from those of the first pass.
-Such differences in node activity are used to update the networks parameters.
-As the output and input dimensionalities are generally different, we use a fixed random matrix F, with zero mean and small standard deviation, to project (\textit{i.e.,} add) the error on the input.
+Such differences in node activity are used to update the network's parameters.
+As the output and input dimensionalities are generally different, we use a fixed random matrix F, with zero mean and small standard deviation, to project (\textit{i.e.,} add) the error onto the input.
 We refer to the first and second forward passes as ``standard pass'' and ``modulated pass'', respectively.
 Figure \ref{fig:schemes} shows a schematic comparison between error propagation in BP, FA and DFA and the novel configuration proposed in this paper, PEPITA.
+The intuition of modulating the input signal with error-related information is motivated by the existence of global modulatory signals in the brain fed from higher level to lower level connections that influence the activity at the early stages of the visual stream \cite{Shimegi2016CholinergicAS}.